burgil/supe-project-creator/README.md

 ### Recommended Workspace Configuration

-To enhance your development experience, we provide a recommended `.code-workspace` file named after your project.
+To enhance your development experience, Use the provided recommended `.code-workspace` file named after your project.
 This configuration excludes unnecessary files from view, allowing you to focus on your code.

 **Opening the Workspace:**